sercankulcu/sercankulcu.github.io/_pages/about.md

 I am <u>Sercan Külcü</u>, an Assistant Professor in the <u>Computer Science Department</u> at <u>Giresun University</u>.
 With over <u>20 years</u> of professional experience in <u>software engineering</u>, I hold a <u>PhD</u> specializing in <u>low-power wireless communication technologies</u>.
 My expertise spans <u>embedded</u> and <u>real-time operating systems</u>, programming in <u>C</u>, <u>C++</u>, and <u>Java</u>, as well as the application of <u>machine learning techniques</u>.
 Recently, I have also enjoyed developing small applications with <u>JavaScript</u>.

-For a better mobile experience, you can also <button id="installPWA" style="display: none; display: inline;">🚀 click to install the app</button> and access everything directly from your home screen.
+For a better mobile experience, you can also <button id="installPWA" style="display: none;">🚀 click to install the app</button> and access everything directly from your home screen.

 <script>
 let deferredPrompt;